greenboxal/doggohub/doc/development/migration_style_guide.md

 or inconsistencies and guard for that.
 Try to make as little assumptions as possible about the state of the database.

-Please don't depend on GitLab specific code since it can change in future versions.
+Please don't depend on DoggoHub specific code since it can change in future versions.
-If needed copy-paste GitLab code into the migration to make it forward compatible.
+If needed copy-paste DoggoHub code into the migration to make it forward compatible.

 ## Downtime Tagging